-- 19. Identify the intervals on which the graph of the function $f(x) = x^4 4x^3 + 10$ is of one of these four shapes: concave up and increasing; concave up and decreasing; concave down and increasing; concave down and decreasing. \Rightarrow - 20.
-Describe the concavity of $y = x^3 + bx^2 + cx + d$.
+- 19. Identify the intervals on which the graph of the function $f(x) = x^4 4x^3 + 10$ is of one of these four shapes: concave up and increasing; concave up and decreasing; concave down and increasing; concave down and decreasing. $\Rightarrow$ - 20.
+Describe the concavity of $y = x^3 + bx^2 + cx + d$ .
 You will need to consider different cases, depending on the values of the coefficients. - 21.
 Let n be an integer greater than or equal to two, and suppose f is a polynomial of degree n.
 How many inflection points can f have?
-Hint: Use the second derivative test and the fundamental theorem of algebra.
+Hint: Use the second derivative test and the Fundamental Theorem of Algebra (see exercise 18 in section 5.1).